GRA 6294 Labour Law and Labour Economics

 The management prerogatives.

-System of labor relations, collective rights, collective bargaining agreements, industrial disputes.
+System of labour relations, collective rights, collective bargaining agreements, industrial disputes.

 Readjustment and workforce reductions.
 Transfers of undertakings.
 Termination of employment contracts – changes and employment protection.

 The determinant of wages: Demand, supply, human capital, compensating wage differentials.

 The economics of trade unions.